KChen-lab/Texomer/README.md

-                        The allelic read count of mutation from RNA-seq including 7 columns: chromosome, position, ref, alt, refnum, altnum and type (germline or somatic) -u ITER, --iter=ITER  optimization using somatic mutation, 0 corresponding to no optimization and 1 is optimization.
-The default = 1
+                        The allelic read count of mutation from RNA-seq including 7 columns: chromosome, position, ref, alt, refnum, altnum and type (germline or somatic) -u ITER, --iter=ITER  Optimization using somatic mutation, 0 corresponding to no optimization and 1 is optimization.
+The default = 1 -f REFERENCE, --reference=REFERENCE
+                        The location of reference sequence.

 ```